FrancisCrickInstitute/TRACERx-PHLEX/docs/source/spatialPHLEX.rst

 Using the example of a fibroblast cell type as the barrier cell type between CD8 T cells and tumour cell spatial clusters, each metric responds to a slightly different question:

-    -  Binary barrier - How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest on at least one path from CD8 T cell to tumour nest?
+    -  **Barrier content**- How many fibroblasts are typically spatially inter-positioned between a CD8 T cell and tumour nest?
-    -  Binary adjacent barrier - How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest and positioned at the tumour-stroma interface, on at least one path from CD8 T cell to tumour nest?
+    -  **Binary barrier **- How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest on at least one path from CD8 T cell to tumour nest?
-    -  Weighted barrier - To what extent are fibroblasts spatially inter-positioned between CD8 T cells and tumour and positioned in the vicinity of the tumour nest?
+    -  **Binary adjacent barrier** - How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest and positioned at the tumour-stroma interface, on at least one path from CD8 T cell to tumour nest?
-    -  All-paths barrier fraction - How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest, accounting for all possible routes from CD8 T cell to tumour nest?
+    -  **Weighted barrier** - To what extent are fibroblasts spatially inter-positioned between CD8 T cells and tumour and positioned in the vicinity of the tumour nest?
-    -  All-paths adjacent barrier fraction - How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest and positioned at the tumour-stroma interface, accounting for all possible routes from CD8 T cell to tumour nest?
+    -  **All-paths barrier fraction** - How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest, accounting for all possible routes from CD8 T cell to tumour nest?
-    -  Barrier content - How many fibroblasts are typically spatially inter-positioned between a CD8 T cell and tumour nest?
+    -  **All-paths adjacent barrier fraction** - How often is a fibroblast spatially inter-positioned between a CD8 T cell and tumour nest and positioned at the tumour-stroma interface, accounting for all possible routes from CD8 T cell to tumour nest?

 .. _Barrier scoring to spatial clusters: